 - Spending too much time on social media

-If you are spending more of your free time on social media and not with your kids, you know it is going to reflect on your relationship with them in long term.
+If you are spending more of your free time on social media and not with your kids, you know it is going to reflect on your relationship with them in long-term.

 But I am against completely eliminating Q4 activities, as you should get to pamper yourself after a long day.
-I always look forward to the end of the day, after I have done the work on my blog and kids are put to sleep.
+I always look forward to the end of the day, after I do the work on my blog and kids are put to sleep.
 And I can relax with my favorite TV show with something to munch on.
 It is my reward to myself for working hard during the day.

 But be aware of the time you spend in Q4, as it should be the minimum.
 I would aim for 1 or 2 hours a day, according to the availability of time and if my day’s work is done.

 If you do not finish the important tasks of the day for some reason (life happens!), I am willing to let go of the Q4 activities for the day, since I know my priorities.

 Journaling has had a huge effect on my work-life balance, as it helps me remember what my priority tasks are, for each day.
 I note down the important tasks for each day in my bullet journal.
 I have always felt that writing down in a journal gives me a push to do the tasks, even if I feel lazy or want to procrastinate.